Highlights

 Published in JCAP (with Alessandro Mirizzi and Manibrata Sen, 2017)

-Published in PRL (with Francesco Capozzi, Alessandro Mirizzi, Manibrata Sen, and Gunter Sigl, 2019)
+Published in Physical Review Letters (with Francesco Capozzi, Alessandro Mirizzi, Manibrata Sen, and Gunter Sigl, 2019)

 See related popular coverage in The Hindu.